What the heck should I be asking!?!?

 Get to know them

 You end up spending the most time on your wedding day WITH your wedding photographer.
-They are basically everywhere you are and super hands on throughout the day.
+They are basically everywhere you are and are super hands on throughout the day.
 You want to ensure you choose someone you feel comfortable with and get along with.
 How do you do this?
 Get them on the phone.
 Better yet, meet them for coffee!

 Ask to see a full wedding gallery